Master of Science in Physician Assistant Degree Program

 More reasons to choose our PA degree include:

-• First-time exam candidates from our PA degree program consistently outperform the national average pass rate, with 98% of our 2023 graduates passing the PANCE exam on their first try (PDF).
+• 100% of our 2025 graduates passed the PANCE exam on their first try (PDF).

 • We are a comprehensive health sciences university that is nationally recognized for excellence in preparing students for collaborative, interprofessional, team-based care.
 Draw on the expertise of faculty members from our colleges of medicine, health professions, dental medicine, and our College of Arts and Sciences, and benefit from training alongside future providers in other health professions.